Lobbying: Australia

 Since the 1980s, lobbying in Australia has grown from a small industry of a few hundred employees to a multi-billion dollar per year industry.
-What was once the preserve of big multinational companies and at a more local level (property developers, for example, Urban Taskforce Australia) has morphed into an industry that employs more than 10,000 people and represents every facet of human endeavour.
+Previously associated with major corporations, it has expanded to local businesses as well.
+For example, Urban Taskforce Australia has morphed into an industry that employs over 10,000 people and represents every facet of human endeavour.

 Academic John Warhurst from the Australian National University noted that over this time, retired politicians have increasingly turned political lobbyists to leverage their networks and experience for private gain.
-In 2018 he noted that two of the top three Howard government ministers had become lobbyists: Alexander Downer and Peter Costello, and that the trend could be traced back to the Hawke Government of 1983.
+In 2018 he noted that two of the top three Howard government ministers had become lobbyists: Alexander Downer and Peter Costello, and that the trend could be traced back to the Hawke government of 1983.
 Mick Young stated that by 1983 the lobbying profession was an established part of the democratic political process in Canberra.
 Warhurst attests that by 2018, "political leader-lobbyists" were an established part of the same process.
 During the 1980s, political leaders traded on their own names, like Bob Hawke, or joined the "respectable" end of the lobbying spectrum, working for law firms or banks, like former New South Wales premiers Nick Greiner and Bob Carr.
 In 2008, Alexander Downer formed the lobbying firm Bespoke Approach, along with former Labor minister Nick Bolkus and Ian Smith, who is married to former Australian Democrats leader, Natasha Stott-Despoja.
 Peter Costello carried two former staffers to work with him in his lobbying firm, ECG Consulting: Jonathan Epstein and David Gazard.
 Politicians can become exposed to allegations of conflicts of interest when they both lobby and advise governments.
 Examples include Peter Costello.